- Our Commitment

 - Solar Energy

-Customers who wish to purchase a renewable generation system and connect it to JEA’s grid must apply for the DG program.
+Customers who wish to purchase a renewable generation system and connect it to JEA’s grid must apply for Interconnection under the Distributed Generation Policy.
 Follow the steps listed to make the process as simple as possible.

 Once your system is installed, it’s important to know the steps to take before turning it on.
 This will ensure the safety of JEA employees and the electric grid.